Skip to main content

 We do however love schemas and think they are super important, so we plan on adding an automatic SDK generator that will have type checked and validated schemas for you client side, so that bad schemas will fail at compile time, not run time!

-Bulk creating event types
+Bulk creating event types from code

 The easiest way to bulk-create event types is by just writing a simple script to load a pipe delimited CSV file or a JSON file with the event types and make the API requests.